MStoic13/CrossFieldIdeas/readme.md

 Purpose and actions can be deduced from an objects attributes.
 Example: earth shovel and snow shovel.
 // to be written

+### Observations

+- What is an apple (fruit) to me as a human?
+Let's say I've never seen this fruit before.
+It's a kind of fruit so it's edible.
+I can eat it.
+But that implies I have a way to eat the apple.
+What if I didn't know what a fruit was?
+It's something you can eat, it can have different colors, it grows on trees, it tastes sweet and sour, in English it's called "apple".
+I think we as humans learn new concepts by experiencing them with our body's senses and attaching words in languages.
+So to a human, a concept is a collection of body expereince memories, words in languages referring to the concept and stories about and involving the concept heard from other people (other humans' body experiences about the concept).
+But an AI doesn't have such senses.
+All it has is the word "apple" to identify this concept by.
+And for my purposes with cross-field ideas I think that is good enough because I want to find isomorphisms between collections of concepts in different subjects.
+Being able to answer questions such as what do origami and optics have in common?
+What do economics and gastronomy have in common?